zedparsa/Flowsense-ids/README.md

 ```

 Key implementation notes:
-> - IsolationForest and OneClassSVM are classic unsupervised anomaly detectors, meaning they do not require ground-truth attack labels
+> - `IsolationForest` and `OneClassSVM` are classic `unsupervised anomaly detectors`, meaning they do not require ground-truth attack labels
-> - StandardScaler is essential because these models are sensitive to feature scale (bytes, counts, entropy are on very different ranges)
+> - `StandardScaler` is essential because these models are sensitive to feature scale (bytes, counts, entropy are on very different ranges)

 ##